The Netherlands National Overview

 |Entry requirements 2nd cycle||

-Finished first cycle and a study plan for the second cycle.
+Finished first cycle and a study plan for the second cycle, as well as language skills.

 Dutch conservatoires are not allowed to give out Doctorates; this can only be done in collaboration with “traditional” universities.